praveek/aepsdk-ui-ios/Frameworks/AEPSwiftUI/Documentation/getting-started.md

 ### [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html)

-> During BETA, an additional line of configuration is necessary to retrieve the correct BETA version of the Messaging extension.
-After the general availability release, this dependency will be automatically managed by `AEPSwiftUI.podspec`.
+> During BETA, you will need to point to the specific beta release tag in the repo.

 ```ruby
 # Podfile